masmerise/livewire-toaster/README.md

 return [

     /**
-     * Add an additional second for every 100th word of the toast message.
+     * Add an additional second for every 100th word of the toast messages.
-     * Recommended to keep it on, though you may wish to disable this.
      *
      * Supported: true | false
      */